HugoNikanor/yapigen/README-template.md

 The idea of splitting errors between the return channel and the error channel is to differentiate between "recoverable" and "irrecoverable" errors.
-For example, if the server returns unexpected data, then it's better to fail fast than to work no the (possibly) invalid data, which could lead to much bigger problems down the line, and instead prompt the user to check the version and configuration of both the server and client.
+For example, if the server returns unexpected data, then it's better to fail fast than to work on the (possibly) invalid data, which could lead to much bigger problems down the line, and instead prompt the user to check the version and configuration of both the server and client.